ssayol11/iGo/README.md

 The usage is so simple and easy to undestand:
 1. Firstly, you can check if the bot is operative with the command /start (it's not always ready because creating the igraph takes some time).
 2. At this moment, you can check your location using the command /where (you must have shared you location previously).
 You can also falsify your location entering some coordinates (latitude, longitude) after the command /pos.
 This last command is occult, it's just for testing.
 (Eg: /pos 41.388980 2.114056)
 4. The command /go is followed by the name of the location you want to arrive.
 A path is plotted in a map.
-(Eg: /go Campus Nord)
+(Eg: /go Campus Nord).
 There is available the command /help for a brief description of usage and functionality of each module.
 ## Support
 For any queries regarding the project you can contact us at: